mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 ## Unix Philosophy

 **Second System Syndrome:** If a software or system succeeds, any similar system that comes after it will likely fail.
-This is probably a psychological phenomenon—developers constantly compare themselves to the successful system, wanting to be like it but better.
+This is probably a psychological phenomenon, developers constantly compare themselves to the successful system, wanting to be like it but better.
 The fear of not matching that success often causes failure.
 Maybe you can succeed if you don't compare yourself to it.

 Another thing: when developers started making software for Linux, everything was chaotic and random.
-This led to the creation of principles to govern development—a philosophy to follow.
+This led to the creation of principles to govern development, a philosophy to follow.
 These principles ensure that when you develop something, you follow the same Unix mentality:

 1. **Small is Beautiful** – Keep programs compact and focused; bloat is the enemy.
 2. **Each Program Does One Thing Well** – Master one task instead of being mediocre at many.
-3. **Prototype as Soon as Possible** – Build it, test it, break it, learn from it—fast iteration wins.
+3. **Prototype as Soon as Possible** – Build it, test it, break it, learn from it, fast iteration wins.
 4. **Choose Portability Over Efficiency** – Code that runs everywhere beats code that's blazing fast on one system.
 5. **Store Data in Flat Text Files** – Text is universal, readable, and easy to parse; proprietary formats lock you in.
 6. **Use Software Leverage** – Don't reinvent the wheel; use existing tools and combine them creatively.
 7. **Use Shell Scripts to Increase Leverage and Portability** – Automate tasks and glue programs together with simple scripts.
 8. **Avoid Captive User Interfaces** – Don't trap users in rigid menus; let them pipe, redirect, and automate.
-9. **Make Every Program a Filter** – Take input, transform it, produce output—programs should be composable building blocks.
+9. **Make Every Program a Filter** – Take input, transform it, produce output, programs should be composable building blocks.

 These concepts all lead to one fundamental Unix principle: **everything is a file**.
-Devices, processes, sockets—treat them all as files for consistency and simplicity.
+Devices, processes, sockets, treat them all as files for consistency and simplicity.

 Not all people follow this now, but the important question is: is it important?
 I don't know.
 But still the question is: is it important for you as a data engineer or analyst who will deal with data and different distros and different computers which maybe will be remote?
 Yes, it is important and very important.

----

 ## Text Files